reflective-dk/re-models/README.md

-## Integration Models for the Reflective Platform ##
+## Models for the Reflective Platform ##

-This module contains a collection of models for the Reflective platform, mostly used for integration with data from external systems.
+This module contains a collection of models for the Reflective platform, including the metamodel underpinning the generic type system and a handful of models used for integration with data from external systems.

 ### Getting started ###